Hello and welcome, kitten!

 I no longer feel ashamed of needing to maintain my emotional balance, however, when you announce you have a mental disorder it is very human to then make assumptions about that person.
 I’d much rather find out about others by their actions and vice versa without accidental prejudice.

 I’ve learned along the way that sacred self-care isn’t selfish or self-indulgent, and it also isn’t treating yourself to a nice manicure or candlelit bath (although I do highly recommend both for a bit of a pamper!).
-I’m referring to daily rituals including journalling, actively practising gratitude, living within my boundaries, seeking out beauty among other things that are vital to all areas of my health – emotional, physical, spiritual – and if I let them fall by the wayside, I suffer, and I’d suggest that those around me do too.
+I’m referring to daily rituals including journalling, actively practising gratitude, living within my boundaries, and seeking out beauty among other things that are vital to all areas of my health – emotional, physical, spiritual – and if I let them fall by the wayside, I suffer, and I’d suggest that those around me do too.

 Now how does this all combine with being a witch you may ask?